-F. Emergency Purchases
+Emergency Purchases

-An "emergency purchase" is the purchase of goods or services that are so badly needed that the school will suffer financial or operational damage if they are not secured immediately, pursuant to UCA 63g-6a-506(5).
+An "emergency purchase" is the purchase of goods or services that are so badly needed that the school will suffer financial or operational damage if they are not secured immediately.
 A decision to purchase may be declared in an emergency at the school's discretion and "best value" procurement guidelines must be followed.
 In addition, the purchase must be authorized by the Director, business manager, the Board Chair or Treasurer when available.
 Sound business practices shall be used and documented in all cases.

-G. Sales Tax
+Sales Tax

-Charter School is exempt from sales tax as both as a public school and as a charitable organization.
+Charter School is exempt from sales tax as both as governmental entity and as a charitable organization.

-- a.
-The school Board and administration shall maintain the school's IRS (501c3) and public school tax exempt status by complying with government regulations at all times; - b.
-The school administration shall follow vendor policies regarding sales tax exemption; - c.
-As authorized, school employees or volunteers may use the school's non-profit tax exemption registration number (and Tax Commission form) only for legitimate school purchases.
-Authorization may be revoked when necessary; - d.
+- The school Board and administration shall maintain the school's IRS (501c3) and public school tax exempt status by complying with government regulations at all times; - The school administration shall follow vendor policies regarding sales tax exemption; - As authorized, school employees or volunteers may use the school's non-profit tax exemption registration number (and Tax Commission form) only for legitimate school purchases.
+Authorization may be revoked when necessary; - Employees or volunteers may not be reimbursed for sales tax.
 If sales tax is paid by school employees or volunteers at the point of sale, the school may seek reimbursement of sales tax consistent with applicable rules at its discretion.

-IX.
 Payroll Policies

-A. Payroll Related Expenditures
+Payroll Related Expenditures